FullStack-HY/misc/project.md

-# Full Stack -web development project 1-10 credits
+# Full Stack -web development project 5, 7 or 10 credits

 In the project you create an application of your choice with React and/or Node.
 Also a mobile application created with React Native is possible.

 The backend for the application does not have to be in Node.
 Backend does not have to be self made, ready interfaces or services such as Firebase will do.
 Frontend is also possible to make with some other reasonable way than React, e.g. with Vue.js, in which case it is recommended for the application have a Node backend.

 Amount of credits is determined by the working hours, where one credit is 17.5 hours.
+The limits are 87.5 hours for 5 credits, 122.5 hours for 7 credits and 175 hours for 10 credits.
 The grading is pass/fail.
 To get a failing grade the application is not done by yourself or if the hour keeping and GitHub commit history do not match.
 All the hours put into the project are counted, so even working a backend with something other than Node, counts.

 It is also possible to do the project as a pair or a team.